sassoftware/iot-anomaly-detection-hvac/README.md

 ### Online Scoring

-We will use **SAS Event Stream Processing Studio** to deploy the SVDD model developed offline and score it online for real-time anomaly detection.
+We will use **ESP Studio** to deploy the SVDD model developed offline and score it online for real-time anomaly detection.

 <img src="images/esp.PNG" width=300>